Home / Language Resources / How Long Does It Take To Learn German with Duolingo?

 Our detailed guide covers the best practices for learning German using the Duolingo language app.

 Learning German is all about practice and consistency.
-You need a means of getting regular exposure to the language, while simultaneously learning fundamentals like grammar and sentence structures.
-Fortunately, language learning apps like Duolingo make it easy to learn German, whether you need conversational skills or full fluency.
+You need a means of getting regular exposure to the language, while simultaneously mastering fundamentals like grammar and sentence structures.
+In this guide, we’ll discuss how long it takes to learn German with Duolingo, as well as how you can make faster progress.

 How Many Minutes Per Day Should You Study German?